aksoftware98/aksoftware98/README.md

 - 💬 Ask me about anything related to Microsoft & Software Development

 - 📫 How to reach me: Check the links below
-- 😄 Pronouns: My name is Ahmad Mozaffar but I prefect to call me AK
+- 😄 Pronouns: My name is Ahmad Mozaffar but I prefer to call me AK
 - ⚡ Fun fact: I sleep 3 hours a day